catmaid/CATMAID/sphinx-doc/source/replication.rst

 On the primary server, replicas should be visible in a query like this::

   select * from pg_stat_activity  where usename = 'replication_user' ;

+This provides a basic replication setup.
+It might be useful to also look at PITR (backups) of Postgres.
+This would cause a copy of each WAL file can be created (and also used on the replica).
+This can be done using the ``archive_command`` setting on the primary or the replica.
+The ``restore_command`` can then be used to actually restore the backup into a data directory.

 Configure CATMAID
 ^^^^^^^^^^^^^^^^^